Introduction to the Institute

 We have built a national profile in the area of environment and economy through our research and policy network, The Smart Prosperity Institute (SPI).
 SPI brings together business, policy and academic leaders to allow innovative ideas to inform policy development.

-We are also home to the collaborative specialization in environmental sustainability and the graduate program in environmental sustainability.
+We are also home to the Master's in Environmental Sustainability and the PhD in Environmental Sustainability.

 Our programs prepares graduates to navigate key environmental sustainability issues through a real-world approach to education, bringing practice into the classroom and learning into the community.